jenn2318/SalesLoft-Challenge/README.md

 ## Future Additions
 More styling would have been practical for this app.
 Although, functionality was the highest priority when putting this application together at this time.

-### Users can click the Get People button to show a list of People Data
+Users can click the Get People button to show a list of people data.
 ![home page](public/assets/images/home.jpeg)

 On the search page users can click on the Frquency Count Button to show the occurrence of unique characters in emails.
 Also the Duplicates Button will show if a possible instance of a duplicate email exists.